Tizzz-555/100-days-of-code/log.md

 ### Day 44: December 17, Sunday

-**Today's Progress**: Started the exercise in this module.
+🔸 Started the exercise in this module.
 Always cool to integrate the things you first learn "on paper" into practice.

-**Thoughts**: Getting a bit of tutorial hell syndrome, wondering if I should just jump into more hands on stuff, but I want to finish this!
+🔸 Getting a bit of tutorial hell syndrome, wondering if I should just jump into more hands on stuff, but I want to finish this!

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/fdfca67234f9065eb624e06dd2b8d40366c224ef)